openshift/enhancements/enhancements/update/standalone-worker-surge.md

 with a MachineConfigPool, and `MaxSurge` is set to 4, then it is possible for the cluster to surge up to 12 nodes (4 for each of the 3 MachineSets).

+The `OnDelete` strategy is included for consistency with HCP.
+It does not directly support the consistent update experience motivation driving this enhancement.
+However, it does provide value to customers with highly static environments.
+Consider a standalone customer using a provider where they have a fixed quota of machines.
+Autoscaling and surging are not options in this case.
+To provide a reliable update, they would select 'OnDelete' and specify a 'NodeDrainTimeout'.
+This will likely result in workload disruption for an at-capacity cluster during an upgrade, but the administrator is at least empowered to make that tradeoff.

 ### Topology Considerations

 Multi-AZ (availability zone) clusters function by using one or more `MachineSets` per zone.
 In order for this enhancement